patrickjohncyh/fashion-clip/README.md

 catalog: List[dict] = None -> list of dicts containing at miniumum the keys ['id', 'image', 'caption']
 ```

-For ease of use, we also provide access to the catalog used in the paper for training `FahionCLIP`
+For ease of use, the API also provides access to the dataset (_once it is officialy released_), used in the paper
-(_once it is made public_) by simply specifying the corresponding catalog name.
+for training `FahionCLIP`, by simply specifying the corresponding catalog name.

 #### Pre-Included Dataset
 ```